 Service Businesses are Especially Vulnerable

 The manner in which most service businesses operate makes them perfect candidates for key-person insurance.
 Most service businesses rely on a small number of key individuals to bring in a majority of the revenue that supports the business operation.
-These key people might be executives or partners in the company or team members who have proven to be considerably valuable to ensure company operations continue quarter after quarter and year after year.
+These key people might be executives or partners in the company or team members who have proven to be considered valuable to ensure company operations continue quarter after quarter and year after year.

 But it’s not always about revenue.
 Many key individuals are not considered expendable because of their client list, significant industry experience, or understanding of the services being offered by their business.
 Many team members in a small business organization may be considered invaluable because of their marketing results or technology skills.